Newcastle upon Tyne: Geography

 Since 1974, Newcastle has been a part of the metropolitan county of Tyne and Wear in North East England.
-The city is located on the north-western bank of the River Tyne, approximately 46 mile south of the border with Scotland.
+The city is located on the north-western bank of the River Tyne, approximately 46 mi south of the border with Scotland.

 The ground beneath the city is formed from Carboniferous strata of the Middle Pennine Coal Measures Group — a suite of sandstones, mudstones and coal seams which generally dip moderately eastwards.
 To the west of the city are the Upper Pennine Coal Measures and further west again the sandstones and mudstones of the Stainmore Formation, the local equivalent of the Millstone Grit.

 In large parts, Newcastle still retains a medieval street layout.
 Narrow alleys or 'chares', most of which can only be traversed by foot, still exist in abundance, particularly around the riverside.
 Stairs from the riverside to higher parts of the city centre and the extant Castle Keep, originally recorded in the 14th century, remain intact in places.
 Close, Sandhill and Quayside contain modern buildings as well as structures dating from the 15th–18th centuries, including Bessie Surtees House, the Cooperage and Lloyds Quayside Bars, Derwentwater House and House of Tides, a restaurant situated at a Grade I-listed 16th century merchant's house at 28–30 Close.

 The city has an extensive neoclassical centre referred to as Tyneside Classical, largely developed in the 1830s by Richard Grainger and John Dobson.
 More recently, Newcastle architecture considered to be Tyneside classical has been extensively restored.
 Broadcaster and writer Stuart Maconie described Newcastle as England's best-looking city and the German-born British scholar of architecture, Nikolaus Pevsner, describes Grey Street as one of the finest streets in England.
-In 1948 the poet John Betjeman said of Grey Street, "As for the curve of Grey Street, I shall never forget seeing it to perfection, traffic-less on a misty Sunday morning."
+In 1948, the poet John Betjeman said of Grey Street, "As for the curve of Grey Street, I shall never forget seeing it to perfection, traffic-less on a misty Sunday morning."
 The street curves down from Grey's Monument towards the valley of the River Tyne and was voted England's finest street in 2005 in a survey of BBC Radio 4 listeners.
 In the Google Street View awards of 2010, Grey Street came 3rd in the British picturesque category.
 A portion of Grainger Town was demolished in the 1960s to make way for the Eldon Square Shopping Centre, including all but one side of the original Eldon Square itself.

 Immediately to the north-west of the city centre is Leazes Park, first opened to the public in 1873 after a petition by 3,000 working men of the city for "ready access to some open ground for the purpose of health and recreation".
 Just outside one corner of this is St James' Park, the stadium home of Newcastle United FC which dominates the view of the city from all directions.